Raymond-Cox/react-boilerplate/README.md

 ## Deployment

 This is setup to deploy for Github Pages.
-The `Merge-to-main` Github action creates or updates a `gh-pages` branch in the repo with bundled production dist folder.
-You must configure the repo to point the GH pages deployment to the `gh-pages` branch to finish deploying the site.
+The `Merge-to-main` Github action updates the `gh-pages` branch in the repo with the bundled production dist folder.

+To manage GitHub pages:

-Inside the repo, click `Settings`, then under code and automation section click `Pages`.
-Finally, change the branch dropdown to `gh-pages`.
+1. Inside the repo click `Settings`
+2. Under code and automation section click `Pages`.

+It's important to NOT change the branch dropdown from `gh-pages`.
 Reference image below.
 ![github pages setup info](./docs/gh-pages-setup.jpg)

 ## SonarCloud setup

--   Sign in through [SonarCloud](https://sonarcloud.io) with your Github Account.
+1. Sign in through [SonarCloud](https://sonarcloud.io) with your Github Account.
--   Follow the setup instructions to link your repository to SonarCloud.
-Afterwards, follow the Github Actions configuration tutorial.
+2. Follow the setup instructions to link your repository to SonarCloud.
+3. Then complete the steps for Github Actions configuration tutorial.
--   Disable Automatic Analysis in the Sonarcloud dashboard for the project.
+4. Disable Automatic Analysis in the Sonarcloud dashboard for the project.
 Administration -> Analysis Method.
--   Update the organization and projectKey fields in the `sonar-project.properties` file.
+5. Update the organization and projectKey fields in the `sonar-project.properties` file.
--   Be sure to add your `SONAR_TOKEN` to the repository secrets for Github Actions.

 ## Extras